kaisenlinux/manpages-dev/category/Hardware/fio.md

               Pin the specified amount of memory with mlock(2).
 Can be used to simulate a smaller amount of memory.
 The amount specified is per worker.

    I/O size
-       size=int
+       size=int[%|z]
               The total size of file I/O for each thread of this job.
 Fio will run until this many bytes has been transferred, unless runtime is limited by other options  (such  as  run‐ time, for instance, or increased/decreased by io_size).
 Fio will divide this size between the available files determined by options such as nrfiles, filename, unless file‐ size is specified by the job.
 If the result of division happens to be 0, the size is set to the physical size of the given files or devices if they exist.
 If  this  option is  not specified, fio will use the full size of the given files or devices.
 If the files do not exist, size must be given.
 It is also possible to give size as a percentage between 1 and 100.
 If `size=20%' is given, fio will use 20% of the full size of the given files or devices.
+In ZBD mode, size can be given in units of number of zones using
+              'z'.
 Can be combined with offset to constrain the start and end range that I/O will be done within.

-       io_size=int, io_limit=int
+       io_size=int[%|z], io_limit=int[%|z]
               Normally  fio  operates within the region set by size, which means that the size option sets both the region and size of I/O to be performed.
 Sometimes that is not what you want.
 With this option, it is possible to define just the amount of I/O that fio should do.
 For instance, if size is set to 20GiB and io_size is set to 5GiB, fio will  per‐ form  I/O  within the first 20GiB but exit when 5GiB have been done.
 The opposite is also possible -- if size is set to 20GiB, and io_size is set to 40GiB, then fio will do
               40GiB of I/O within the 0..20GiB region.
 Value can be set as percentage: io_size=N%.
 In this case io_size multiplies size= value.
+In ZBD mode, value can  also  be  set  as number of zones using 'z'.

        filesize=irange(int)
               Individual  file  sizes.
 May be a range, in which case fio will select sizes for files at random within the given range and limited to size in total (if that is given).
 If not given, each created file is the same size.
 This option overrides size in terms of file size, which means this value is used as a fixed size or possible range  of  each file.

        file_append=bool
               Perform  I/O after the end of the file.
 Normally fio will operate within the size of a file.
 If this option is set, then fio will append to the file instead.
 This has iden‐ tical behavior to setting offset to the size of a file.
 This option is ignored on non-regular files.

        fill_device=bool, fill_fs=bool
-              Sets  size  to  something really large and waits for ENOSPC (no space left on device) as the terminating condition.
-Only makes sense with sequential write.
-For a read work‐ load, the mount point will be filled first then I/O started on the result.
-This option doesn't make sense if operating on a raw device node, since the size of that  is  al‐ ready known by the file system.
-Additionally, writing beyond end-of-device will not return ENOSPC there.
+              Sets size to something really large and waits for ENOSPC (no space left on device) or EDQUOT (disk quota exceeded) as the terminating condition.
+Only makes sense  with  se‐ quential write.
+For a read workload, the mount point will be filled first then I/O started on the result.

    I/O engine
        ioengine=str